Meet the Love Island 2023 summer edition cast

 After entering the villa as a bombshell, Zachariah chose to steal Catherine away from André.

-Zachariah is coupled up with Molly on Sunday (18 June), after previously being coupled with Charlotte.
+Zachariah coupled up with Molly on Sunday (18 June), after previously being coupled with Charlotte.
+He was also previously coupled with Catherine.

-He was previously coupled with Catherine and has also expressed romantic interest in Molly, with whom he has shared a kiss with.
-Molly had said she is open to getting to know him, too, eventually leaving Mitchel for Zach.

 Whitney Adebayo